Hossa Canoeing Routes

 From Ala-Ölkky the route continues along the Somerjoki river, which has class I rapids.
 After some 2 km the river expands to Lihapyörre and before this there is a lean-to shelter with the same name.
 There is a boat launch on the south side of Lihapyörre.
 The river section between Lihapyörre and Lake Laukkujärvi is winding and fast during high water.
 The one-kilometre rapids section is classified I in low water and II in high water.
 In low water be prepared to float or pull the canoe at the end of the section.

 River Somerjoki joins Lake Laukkujärvi.
 The Laukkujärvi open wilderness hut is on the southern shore of the lake.
 The water route goes past the wilderness hut and on to Lake Talasjärvi via the Laukkusalmi strait (I).
 On the north side of the Talassalmi strait there are old meadows and a barn worth seeing.
 After the Talassalmi strait you arrive at Lake Puukkojärvi and there is a lean-to shelter and Puukkojärvi open wilderness hut on its eastern shore.
 Lake Puukkojärvi is followed by the Puukkosalmi strait (trail bridge).
-After the strait, turn right and you arrive at Suottavirta (I), where there is a campfire site after the trail bridge.
+After the strait, turn right and you arrive at Suottavirta (I).

 Suottavirta - Hossa, 5 km